hartwigmedical/actin/actin-clinical/README.md

 ## ACTIN-Clinical

 ACTIN-Clinical ingests (external) clinical feed and uses an internal curation database to create data in terms of the datamodel described below.
-This clinical model is written to a single json file (see [ACTIN-Database](../actin-database/README.md) for how to load this model into a mysql database)
+This clinical model is written to a per-sample json file.
+See [ACTIN-Database](../actin-database/README.md) for how to load this model into a mysql database.

 ACTIN-Clinical requires Java 11+ and can be run as follows: